Financial planning tools and services to put you on the path to the future you want

-If you work and are full retirement age or older, you may keep all of your benefits, no matter how much you earn.
+If you work and are over your full retirement age, you may keep all of your benefits, no matter how much you earn.

 If you are younger than full retirement age, there is a limit to how much you can earn and still receive full Social Security benefits.
-If you are younger than full retirement age during all of 2012, we must deduct $1 from your benefits for each $2 you earned above $14,640.
+If you are younger than full retirement age during all of 2021, the SSA deducts $1 from your benefits for each $2 you earned above $18,960.

-If you reach full retirement age during 2012, we must deduct $1 from your benefits for each $3 you earn above $38,880 until the month you reach full retirement age.
+If you reach full retirement age and start claiming, the SSA deducts $1 from your benefits for each $3 you earn above $50,520 until the month you reach full retirement age.